Shinsplat/ComfyUI-Shinsplat/README.md

 	I also added an "END" directive.
-So often I've just wanted to alter the prompt at the top and skip everything else, as a quick test, but I've had to resort to using the to using the 'C' style block comment /*...*/, which is fine but inconvenient, so I can now just put my short prompt finish it with END and the remaining text won't be evaluated.
+So often I've just wanted to alter the prompt at the top and skip everything else, as a quick test, but I've had to resort to using the 'C' style block comment /*...*/,	which is fine but inconvenient, so I can now just put my short prompt	finish it with END and the remaining text won't be evaluated.

 	I also added a "prompt" output, since I was uncertain where to find one that just piped the text out in order to share with other nodes.
 The